Boosterloop/SU19-WLANSec-Lab1-MAC/README.md

 ## Questions

 __Q1__ : What type of frames are used to detect clients in a passive way?
+Probe requests are done by clients searching for a specific network or to know if there is any networks near.

 __Q2__ : why is it no longer possible to detect iPhones since version 8 of iOS?

 __Q3__ : what is the purpose of those frames?

 __Q4__ : why are these frames not secured?
+Everyone needs to understand these frames.

 __Q5__ : what other information can you obtain besides the MAC address?